BCIT-SSD-2020-21/industry-project-checkmarks/README.md

 ### Nice to have Features

 -   Add functionality to "read" a trademark logo to determine the relevant Vienna classification/ info.
--   Integrate with the Canadian TradeMarks Database to create or update the Vienna Classification data.
+-   Intergrate with the Canadian TradeMarks Database to create or update the Vienna Classification data.

 ### Figma Prototypes (<a link="https://www.figma.com/file/7NR2yH2BINwQlmqxNspD1f/Checkmarks_Prototype?node-id=0%3A1">Figma</a>)